General information to your request:

-If you didn't found an answer to your question and you want to address the Chair, please consider the following:
+If you didn't find an answer to your question and you want to address the Chair, please consider the following:

 - for general information about your studies, the Chair is not the correct contact.
 Please contact the BWI-Servicecenter, the Admission Office or the Examination Office